 As we get ready for the Town Meeting, it’s good to have a refresher on how exactly our Town government operates.
-Our Select Board and Committees are the executive branch of town government.
+Our Select Board is the executive branch of town government.
 The executive branch carries out and enforces laws that the Legislative branch passes.

 Town Meeting is the legislative branch of town government.
 Voters in Open Town Meetings have a great deal of power.
 They decide budgets, authorize spending of town money, create or amend zoning bylaws, create or amend by-laws, and offer elected officials a sense of the town's opinions, even on non-binding matters.